 - Verse 16: Notice the colon.
 The dead shall rise first.
 Why?
 Because they are already with him.
 And also note the trump of God.
 It's the same trump Paul spoke of in I Corinthians 15:52.
 It is the seventh trump in Revelation 10:7.
 Notice the mystery Paul spoke of.

-- Verse 17: Caught up means a snatching away quickly.
+- Verse 17: Caught up means snatching away quickly.
 Remember what Paul said, "in a twinkling of an eye."
 The word clouds here is a figure of speech.
 Paul uses the same word in Hebrews 12:1 to mean a great multitude.
 When Christ returns he's bringing back a great multitude (I Thessalonians 3:13; Jude 14; etc.).
-For example, ever seen a cloud of locust?
+For example, ever seen a cloud of locusts?
 The word "air" as it is used here doesn't mean sky or atmosphere.
-The Greek word is ah-ayr and it means to breath unconsciously or breath of life in the body.
+The Greek word is ah-ayr and it means to breathe unconsciously or the breath of life in the body.
 It's your spiritual body (Strong's Exhaustive Concordance).
 Paul is just explaining here where are the dead.
 Remember that's the subject, that's what he doesn't want us to be ignorant of.
-We cannot go before them who have died because they are already with him.
+We cannot go before those who have died because they are already with him.
 They have already made that change and we who are alive and remain at the last trump will be changed also with them.

 - Verse 18: Comfort one another with these words and it should be a comfort to you knowing where your loved ones are.
-He also went on to say that it's commonly taught the righteous will be lifted off the earth and you will not find that written anywhere else in the entire Bible.
-In fact it contradicts scriptures.
+He also went on to say that it's commonly taught that the righteous will be lifted off the earth and you will not find that written anywhere else in the entire Bible.
+In fact, it contradicts the scriptures.
 Psalms 37:11; Proverbs 2:21-22; 10:30 plainly tell us that the righteous will never be removed.
 The wicked are the only ones who are going anywhere.
 Christ taught this same thing in the New Testament.